Fika9903/SimcFramework/README.md

 List any prerequisites that are needed to run the simulation framework.
 For example:

-- SimulationCraft compiled and placed inside of the empty /Simc folder
+- [Simulationcraft](https://github.com/simulationcraft/simc) compiled and placed inside of the empty /Simc folder
 - Python 3.6 or higher

 ### Installation